jackdando/Book-notes/README.md

 f44 Samiel Hamilton Walker of Maryland wrote about antidemocratic and authoritarian nature of military, advocated electin officers.
 Critiqued justice system. f45 petitions-usually commending or attacking leaders who sucked. f47 Lieutenants of the Pennsylvania Line petitioned Congress in 1780, 1781 enlisted soldiers mutinied.
 BG Anthony Wayne was sympathetic.
-Cited petitions and Higginbotham The war for American Independence Military Attitudes policies and practice 403-406
+Cited petitions and Higginbotham The war for American Independence Military Attitudes policies and practice 403-406 f48/f49 other exmaples of petitions f51 Not all petitions were heard well.
+GW got mad at one

 once an eagle
 Quote at the beginning "once an eagle stricken with a dart said when he saw the fashion of the shaft, with our own feathers not by others hands are we now smitten"